jonathanpberger/design-testing-leanux/deck20mins.md

 # Hamazon.com

+???

+We're going to talk about my favorite website

 ---

 background-image: url(images/hamazon.png)

+???

+we'll start w/ a story

 ---

 ## Our User Story

 .f2[`User should be able to add Item to Shopping Cart`]

+???

+- We're pairing,
+- I'll write the test & you make it pass

 ---